C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 \subsection{Example 4.6 Monge-Amp\`{e}re Equations}

 We consider the smooth radial function:

 on the unit square $\Omega = (0,1) \times (0,1)$.
 A straight forward calculation demonstrates that

 Denote $g$ as the restriction of $u$ to $\partial \Omega$, where $u$ is a convex solution to the Dirichlet problem of \eqref{eq1} with right-hand side $f$ defined by \eqref{eq:ma1} and boundary values $g$.
-In Table \ref{tab:ma}, we present the numerical errors of the solutions obtained using C-PINN and PINN methods, together with the time required per iteration(ms/iter).
+In Table \ref{tab:ma}, we present the numerical cost of the solutions obtained using C-PINN and PINN methods.
 As is shown in Fig \ref{fig:ex7}, it is evident that our method effectively solves MA equations with Dirichlet boundary condition.
 This accuracy improvement is further corroborated by the optimization dynamics in Fig. \ref{fig:gn9}, which demonstrates the significantly enhanced landscape smoothness and gradient stability of C-PINN.

 Building upon the numerical results for the Monge-Amp\`{e}re equation with Dirichlet boundary conditions, we further explore its role in optimal transport problems.
 As is well known, the Monge-Amp\`{e}re equation provides a fundamental link between convex potential functions and optimal transport maps.
 By considering this application, we aim to demonstrate not only the accuracy but also the practical relevance of the proposed method.